chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 `loadDetailedCoverage` is expected to return a promise to an array of `DeclarationCoverage` and/or `StatementCoverage` objects.
 Both objects include a `Position` or `Range` at which they can be found in the source file. `DeclarationCoverage` objects contain a name of the thing being declared (such as a function or method name) and the number of times that declaration was entered or invoked.
 Statements include the number of times they were executed, as well as zero or more associated branches.
 Refer to the type definitions in `vscode.d.ts` for more information.

 In many cases you might have persistent files lying around from your test run.
-It's best practice to put such coverage output in the system's temporary directory (which you can retrieve via `require('os').tmpdir()`), but you can also clean them up eagerly by listening to VS Code's cue that it no longer needs to retain the test run:
+It's best practice to put such coverage output in the system's temporary directory (which you can retrieve via `require('os').tmpdir()`), but you can also clean them up eagerly by listening to Baosky's cue that it no longer needs to retain the test run:

 ```ts
 import { promises as fs } from 'fs';